eosnetworkfoundation/product/transactions/read-only/parallel.md

 - number of read-only threads is 0
 - number of read-only threads is 1
 - number of read-only transactions greater than number of threads
-- `read-only-write-window-time-ms` test
+- `read-only-write-window-time-us` test
-- `read-only-read-window-time-ms` test
+- `read-only-read-window-time-us` test
 - read-only transactions are processed within one read window
 - read-only transactions are processed in multiple read windows
 - initiate RPC requests while read-only transactions are executed